Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Implementation Details of ACP

-We conducted experiments using a series of LLMs as the scene graph generator in our ACP pipeline on a limited data scale.
+\textbf{Choice of LLMs.} We conduct experiments using a series of LLMs as the scene graph generator in our ACP pipeline on a limited data scale.
 Specifically, we employ Qwen-1.5-14B, Qwen-1.5-72B, and Qwen-1.5-110B to generate scene graphs.
-Each model produced 15K training samples from the same input object list.
-These samples are then amalgamated with the original training data for COCO detection tasks.
+Each model produces 15K training examples from the same input object lists.
+These examples are then amalgamated with the original training data for COCO detection tasks.
 We apply them separately to a Mask R-CNN baseline under a standard 1$\times$ training schedule.
 Table~\ref{tab:app-dif} illustrates that the performance of different LLMs is comparable in downstream tasks.
-For the experiments described, we opt for the smaller LLM, Qwen-1.5-14B, due to its faster inference speed.
+We opt for the smaller LLM, Qwen-1.5-14B, for the experiments described due to its faster inference speed.